The Get A-Head Charitable Trust

 Trustees

-Tom Bromwich (Chair) - Chartered surveyor with personal connection to thyroid cancer, brings governance expertise and lived experience perspective.
+Tom Bromwich (Chair) - Chartered surveyor with personal connection to thyroid cancer through his family, brings governance expertise and lived experience perspective.
+He is also a partner at Bromwich Hardy, a commercial real estate firm.

 Senior Staff

 Danni Heath (Director) - Over 20 years of experience in charities and social enterprises, leads strategic direction.
-Heath stated: “We are delighted to strengthen our important partnership with Swallows to ensure that all patients and carers affected by head and neck cancer get the treatment and support they need.”
+Heath works closely with partners to ensure patients and carers affected by head and neck cancer receive the treatment and support they need.
+She also serves as a director of the Head and Neck Cancer Coalition CIC.

 How to Apply